Charles Davidson Dunbar: Background

 Charles was then just six years old, and the only child still living with his mother.
 It appears he then stayed with at least one of his half-siblings in Halkirk for several years before being taken to Edinburgh and registered at the original Ragged School by his half-brother, Alexander Davidson, who had recently become a policeman in Edinburgh.
 He entered the school on 13 September 1879; according to the school's records, he could read but could not write.
 He was to be detained at the school until he turned 16.
-The Rev. Dr Thomas Guthrie's original Ragged School — later called the "Industrial School" — had been established in 1847 in Ramsay Lane as an orphanage, primarily for boys.
+The Rev. Dr Thomas Guthrie's original Ragged School – later called the "Industrial School" – had been established in 1847 in Ramsay Lane as an orphanage, primarily for boys.
 The building still exists, at the top of Castlehill on the Royal Mile, near Edinburgh Castle, and is now part of the Camera Obscura attraction.

 Thomas Guthrie, a preacher and reformer, had been a leader in the formation of the Free Church of Scotland and a keen advocate of "Ragged Schools."
 His Edinburgh school educated, fed, and provided a home for 45 of the Old Town's most destitute children.
-Boys were also taught how to make shoes and clothes, and the girls to be 'thrifty wives for working men."
+Boys were taught how to make shoes and clothes, and the girls to be 'thrifty wives for working men."
 Here, Charles Dunbar learned to write and was trained as a carpenter.
 It appears that it was during his time at the school that he learned to play the bagpipes.
 Not all of the school's records are available for public review and it is not known whether the school provided piping tuition or he received it privately.